algacss/algacss/README.md

 ```

 ## CSS Component
-We provide alga format `.alga` for creating CSS component.
+We provide `.alga` format file for creating CSS component and can be converted to `@layer` cascade inheritance within `.css` file.

 ```css
 /* navBar.alga */